 It is widely believed throughout the VET sector that state- and territory-based funding approaches play significant roles in non-completion figures.
 Funding in many places is restricted to enrolments in full qualifications, when only partial training may be required (this can apply even to Skill Sets).
 For many learners, the purpose of vocational training is to obtain employment, and they may well leave formal education when it is gained.
 Success for a trainee or employer in completing the units they had targeted or in gaining employment from the training received is often recorded as a noncompletion and considered a failure by the system.
 Part qualifications in NSW are enrolled as a full course and then withdrawn once the part qualification is completed which greatly affects completion rates.
+One meat industry RTO delivering meat retailing training by employers.
+The same RTO also noted that in the retail sector many students cancel their training, then re-enrol: the cancellation is counted as a non-completion, yet the cause is a change of employment while continuing the qualification.
+It is not uncommon for an apprentice to have more than one training contract before completion.

 The cost of training remains high for many employers, with resources directed at the training required to ensure the employee can carry out job functions, and not at employees obtaining full qualifications.
 This is particularly true in regional, rural and remote areas where there may be a lack of available assessors to ensure timely completion of qualifications.
+However, in the retail sector feedback from one RTO indicated that it is the training provider which bears most of the cost of training.